 RAM is a South Africa-based delivery company that is still growing.

-Even though the onboarding process I will show is the What is employee onboarding?
-Employee onboarding is, in the simplest terms, the process of getting your newly hired employees familiar with the work, as well as skills, knowledge and attitudes… process of RAM after IT changes, it’s a perfect fit for user onboarding and end-user onboarding.
+Even though the onboarding process I will show is the employee onboarding process of RAM after IT changes, it’s a perfect fit for user onboarding and end-user onboarding.

 What was our must-have first element after signup?
 A warm welcome.